aave/docs-gho/docs/developer-docs/developer-docs-overview.md

 ## Learn GHO

-GHO is minted from facilitators.
+GHO is an ERC20 token minted from contracts designated as facilitators.
 At launch there are two proposed facilitators:

 - Aave V3 Pool
 - Flashmint facilitator